FuelLabs/sway-rfcs/rfcs/0011-references.md

 Unlike Rust, Sway does not manage lifetimes.
 Due to the nature of smart contract execution, dynamic memory usage only grows and allocated memory is allocated for the entire lifetime of the execution.
-In Rust terms, every reference value has a lifetime of `'static`.
+In Rust terms, every dynamic value has a lifetime of `'static`.

 This allows us to do away with some complexity and handle values more like they